The-Wishlist-Co/docs/inventorySvcAPI.md

 ## **Representations**

-All representations are JSON objects submitted or received as payload to API requests or responses.
+All requests or responses are JSON objects.

 <!-- <details> -->